microsoft/PowerApps-TestEngine/README.md

 ## Contributing

-This project welcomes contributions and suggestions.
+This project welcomes contributions and suggestions to both code and documentation.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.

-This [JS folder](https://github.com/microsoft/PowerApps-TestEngine/tree/main/src/Microsoft.PowerApps.TestEngine/JS) is having refactor in big ways.
-Thus, we aren't yet accepting code contributions for all Javascript related part of this project until we are more stable.
+> **Note:** We are not accepting contributions for content within the [JS folder](https://github.com/microsoft/PowerApps-TestEngine/tree/main/src/Microsoft.PowerApps.TestEngine/JS).

 When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
 Simply follow the instructions